-Impeachment with a three-fifths vote, then the impeached party 302 will be immediately removed from office and their successor will 303 assume their responsibilities.
-304 b.
-A call for Impeachment may also be initiated in the Senate by a Vote of No 305 306 Confidence.
-If the Vote of No Confidence passes with a simple majority of the members present, then the Impeachment Committee shall be convened.
-307 i.
-The Impeachment Committee shall make a complete report and a 308 recommendation to Senate within two weeks.
-309 310 ii.
-If the Senate proceeds with Impeachment, the Senate President, or the Judicial Administrator in case of the Impeachment of the Senate President, 311 shall preside at a special meeting in which it will be presented to and voted 312 on by the Senate.
-313 iii.
-Conviction and removal from office shall be three-fourths vote of Senate 314 315 members present.
-1. If the vote of Impeachment passes in the Senate, then it will be sent 316 to the Judicial Board.
-If the Judicial Board upholds the decision of 317 Impeachment with a three-fifths vote, then the impeached party 318 will be immediately removed from office and their successor will 319 assume their responsibilities.
-320 Article VII 321 1.
-There is hereby created an Incidental Fee Committee (IFC).
-The IFC shall meet as 322 necessary to allocate student fees to campus organizations.
-323 2.
-The IFC shall be governed by the ASWOU Constitution and Bylaws.
-The IFC may also 324 create for itself bylaws, but no part of the IFC Bylaws may conflict with any part of the 325 326 ASWOU Constitution or Bylaws.
-3. The rules of procedure contained in the most recent edition of Robert's rules of Order 327 shall govern the Incidental Fee Committee and all of its committees in all cases in which 328 they are applicable and consistent with the laws of the State of Oregon, ASWOU 329 Governing Documents, and IFC Bylaws.
-The ASWOU Senate President or their 330 representative shall serve as the parliamentarian for the IFC.
-If the Senate President is 331 absent and has not appointed a representative, the IFC Chair may appoint a temporary 332 parliamentarian.
-333 Article VIII 334 1.
-This Constitution shall be adopted upon the affirmative two-thirds vote of the ASWOU in 335 the general election and shall enter into full force and effect after the 2014 ASWOU 336 337 Elections, superseding any and all governing documents and instruments existing prior to that date.
+- 1. If the vote of Impeachment passes in the Senate, then it will be sent to the Judicial Board.
+If the Judicial Board upholds the decision of Impeachment with a three-fifths vote, then the impeached party will be immediately removed from office and their successor will assume their responsibilities. b.
+A call for Impeachment may also be initiated in the Senate by a Vote of No Confidence.
+If the Vote of No Confidence passes with a simple majority of the members present, then the Impeachment Committee shall be convened. i.
+The Impeachment Committee shall make a complete report and a recommendation to Senate within two weeks. ii.
+If the Senate proceeds with Impeachment, the Senate President, or the Judicial Administrator in case of the Impeachment of the Senate President, shall preside at a special meeting in which it will be presented to and voted on by the Senate. iii.
+Conviction and removal from office shall be three-fourths vote of Senate members present. - If the vote of Impeachment passes in the Senate, then it will be sent to the Judicial Board.
+If the Judicial Board upholds the decision of Impeachment with a three-fifths vote, then the impeached party will be immediately removed from office and their successor will assume their responsibilities.